 Prices for two persons from 95 Euro per night, taxes included.
 A minimum stay of three nights applies.
 For a full overview of room rates, please contact Leda.

 Small shop selling original art work and gifts made by Greek artists

 Boat hire (small motorboats that do not require a licence)

 Massage (on request)

 The houses of Elounda Island Villas are self-catering so you could stock up on groceries and cook your own meals.
 There’s no need, fortunately, to run to the shops as soon you arrive.
-You can have breakfast at the café of Elounda Island Villas (where drinks, smoothies and sweets are served throughout the day) and for lunch and dinner you can stroll to the really cute seaside taverna “Kanali” (only 300 metres away).
-I haven’t tried it yet, but Lida assured me it is excellent.
+You can have breakfast at the café of Elounda Island Villas and for lunch and dinner you can stroll to the really cute seaside taverna “Kanali” (only 300 metres away).
+The setting right by the water is a dream and the food (mainly seafood) is excellent.
 You have a good choice of restaurants in the village of Elounda as well, and you should also make sure to not miss out on a meal in the little fisherman settlement of Plaka, a few kilometres away.
 It has a handful of fish taverns; “Giorgos” is considered to be the best in the area.
-I had some excellent grilled fish there.
+I had some really good grilled fish there.

 The location of Elounda Island Villas is also perfect for families with teenagers: while parents may enjoy the quiet of the night from their terrace, the younger ones can easily walk to the centre of Elounda for drinks and a night out.

 Take your pick.
 There is a tiny beach practically at your doorstep, easy for a quick dip.
 Or spread your towel on the rocks a short stroll from the houses, perfect for snorkelling and diving.
 You can also pack a bottle of water and a snack and head for one of the small sandy beaches the other side of the island.